neontribe/my-best-life/content/services/test.md

 format: meetingGroup
 location: 101 Example Road, EX1 2RD
 time: 10am every Saturday morning, until 22nd May 2021
+quote: This is great, I love coming here!
 access: To take part you can just turn up any day we are playing.
 If you are new turn up a 10 minutes earlier.
 You will have some forms to fill in with you name and in case of emergency contact.